Last Modified July 17, 2013

 Voting by proxy

 If you are unable to go to your polling station on election day you can register for a proxy vote, whereby someone you have given authority to can go and vote on the day on your behalf.
+To find out how to qualify for a permanent proxy vote or to download an application form for a specific election please visit the electoral commission's proxy voting page.

 You need to apply in advance for a proxy vote.
 Your application will need to be with us six working days before an election.
 (Please note, this deadline may change depending on the outcome of the new Electoral Administration Bill currently being considered).